mrazomej/phd/src/chapter_05/section_10_two_state_dist.md

 active state $A$ and an inactive state $I$.
 The transition between these states is governed by the rates $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$ mRNA is produced and degrade stochastically with a rate $r_m$ and $\gamma_m$, respectively.
-(B) Representation of the Markov-chain for the state space that the promoter can be in.
+(B) Representation of the Markov chain for the state space that the promoter can be in.
 The distribution $P(m, t)$ represents the probability of having a certain discrete number of mRNA $m$ at time $t$.
 The transition between states depends on the previously mentioned rates.](ch5_fig36){#fig:ch5_fig36